Kenivia/Honing-Forecast/README.md

 ## Features

-### Chance mode

-- If I want to have x% chance of success, how much mats should I prep?

-### Budget mode
+### Main functionalities

 - I have this much mats, what are my odds of success?
-- How much more gold will I need for x% chance?
+- How much more gold / mats will I need for x% chance?
 - How should I use my juice & free taps?
 Should I buy them?

 ### Forecast mode